api3dao/vitepress-docs/docs/explore/introduction/documentation-feedback.md

 This might include scenarios such as:

 - Ideas for us to communicate technical ideas in a simpler way
-- Areas that you think we could emphasise the 'why' behind our technical design
+- Areas that you think we could emphasize the 'why' behind our technical design
 - Points of difference within API3 that you think we should further highlight or communicate